Colombia - Peacock Bass Fishing

 Tomo River System

 The Tomo River is one of the main tributaries of the Orinoco River.
-The networking of the surrounding untouched lagoons and floodplains make the area a peacock bass fishing haven.
+The network of surrounding lagoons and floodplains makes the area a haven for peacock bass fishing and is home to 26 fish species.

 Travel Time: Most prime fishing locations are 10 minutes to an hour boat ride from Camp.